leslie181002/CSC-TAD/README.md

 # CSC-TAD
-Datasets and code,for more instruction please read the README
+Datasets and code,for more instruction please read the paper.